 Student Mentor Scheme

-Further information is available from the Student Mentor Scheme Office at the Guild of Students, by visiting the Student Mentor Scheme website or by emailing firstname.lastname@example.org.
+Further information about the Student Mentor Scheme at the Guild of Students is available by visiting the Student Mentor Scheme website or by emailing firstname.lastname@example.org.

 The Postgraduate Ambassadors